E-way bill rules for multiple invoices from supplier to a buyer in a day

 or How does e-way bill system handle multiple deliveries in a single day?

-Now if a supplier is selling products through more than one invoice to the same buyer during one day, and every single amount of an invoice is under ₹50,000.
-Then how will the application of the e-way bill be as follows:
+Now, if a supplier is selling products through multiple invoices to the same buyer on the same day, and the amount of each individual invoice is below ₹50,000, the application of the e-way bill will be as follows:

 E-Way Bill Need